DataDog/sdlc-gitops-sample-stack/docs/setup-trigger-initial-build.md

 > [!IMPORTANT]
 > You should see no other changes outside of these files\!

 Once you have validated this and seen the builds complete, merge to main.
 This will trigger the main build jobs.
-You can see them **Actions** tab:
+You can see them by clicking into the
+**Actions** tab:

 <p align='center'>
     <img alt="Initial build action" src="assets/actions-initial-build.jpeg" width="600px" />